 House Bill 3353 was filed by the Student Advisory Council, a statewide network of students working on a number of educational initiatives.
 The bill had forty-one co-sponsors, with Rep. Byron Rushing (D-Boston) and Sen. Robert Havern (D-Arlington) as the chief sponsors.

 I was among the featured speakers which also included fellow activist Chris Hannon, political director for the Coalition for Gay and Lesbian Civil Rights, David LaFontaine, Lt.
 Gov. Paul Celucci, and chief bill sponsor, Rep Byron Rushing, among others.
 At least three hundred were in attendance at the rally.
 The rally was covered by all three major local news stations, the New York Times, the Boston Herald, and The Boston Globe, which ran an editorial in its support.
 The rally was followed by a lobby date where groups of students from gay-straight alliances across the state lobbied senators and representatives.
 The bill finally passed through the Senate Committee’s Third Reading (often a procedural graveyard for legislation) where it was held up for over a month.
 The Gay and Lesbian Student Rights Bill was signed into law by Gov. Weld on December 10th, 1993 with a ceremony at the State House the following week.

-Included is my testimony from the rally:
+My testimony from the rally:

 I’m 17 and a student at Belmont High School.
 I hope this bill passes, because it would make school a whole lot safer for myself and many of my friends.
 This bill is important, because there is a lot of harassment and violence of lesbians, gays and bisexuals in school.
 In addition, the Gay Rights Bill in Massachusetts excludes people under 18 and public school institutions.
 I know that if a bill like this were in place, it would have made a huge difference in my experience at school.